Hoppa till huvudinnehåll

 • Iterative reasoning.
 If something goes wrong mid-task, the agent can revise the plan and try again.

 If any of these are missing, it's likely a chatbot, an RPA workflow, or just a language model without executing capability.
-According to Anthropic's documentation on agentic systems, the distinction between a "workflow" (a predetermined chain) and an "agent" (autonomously reasoning) is critical to understanding what the technology can actually do.
+According to Anthropic's research on building effective agents, the distinction between a "workflow" (a predetermined chain) and an "agent" (autonomously reasoning) is critical to understanding what the technology can actually do.
+The same three properties recur in IBM's definition of AI agents: a system that reasons independently, plans its own workflow, and calls external tools without a human approving each step.
+Two independent authorities, the same core.

 How does an AI agent work in practice?